Ronald Acuña Jr. Player Props: Braves vs. Twins

 Ronald Acuña Jr. At The Plate

-- Acuna leads Atlanta with 104 hits and an OBP of .403, plus a team-best slugging percentage of .568.
+- Acuna has 106 hits and an OBP of .404 to go with a slugging percentage of .586.
+All three of those stats lead Atlanta hitters this season.

-- Among the qualified hitters, he ranks second in batting average, while his on-base percentage ranks seventh and he is fourth in slugging.
+- Among the qualifying hitters, he ranks second in batting average, while his on-base percentage ranks fourth and he is second in slugging.

-- Acuna will look to extend his eight-game hitting streak.
-He's batting .348 with two homers over the course of his last outings.
+- Acuna is batting .409 with four homers during his last games and is on a nine-game hitting streak.

-- Acuna has driven home a run in 32 games this year (41.0%), including more than one RBI in 12.8% of his games and producing three or more of his team's runs on seven occasions..
+- Acuna has had an RBI in 33 games this year (41.8%), including 11 multi-RBI outings (13.9%).
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.